Minimal prep work

 The Competition: Amazon vs. Blue Apron

 How does the most popular online marketplace stack up to the most popular meal kit delivery service?
 It’s actually pretty different.
 First of all, Amazon allows you to order just one kit if you like, and it doesn’t require a subscription to its meal kits.
-However, it does require a membership to Amazon Fresh, which is $14.99 on top of the cost of an Amazon Prime membership.
 Shipping is free as long as you meet the minimum order requirements in your region.
 Hello Fresh requires a weekly subscription and there’s a minimum order of two meals, though you can easily pause or skip deliveries, and shipping is free if you order three or more recipes a week.